Skilletron/obsidian-automatic-installation-of-plugins/README.md

 - Keep the same plugins on several computers
 - Share a team vault starter setup
 - Bootstrap a new vault from a known list
+- Reinstall community plugins after `git clone` when `.obsidian/plugins/` is gitignored (keep a list JSON in the repo, then Import)

 ## Security warning